daygot/TBMDB-v3/README.md

-# nodeExpressMongoJade

-A basic example showcasing an Mongo Database with server side rendering
+# TBMDB (The Best Movie Database), Redis Edition

+TBMDB application built on Express, Node.js and Redis

 ## Installation

 Clone the repository, then

 ```
-cd nodeExpressMongoJade

 npm install
 npm run start
 ```

-And your app should be running on http://localhost:3000 .
-It assumes that you have `mongod` running on `mongodb://localhost:27017` or that you have the MONGO_URL environment variable set to the database you want to use
+And your app should be running on http://localhost:3000.
+Please also launch the Redis server.
-# nodeExpressRedisJade